jeremytammik/tbc/a/1941_family_void.md

 ### Drilling Holes in Beams and Other Projects

-I am working on various side projects and proofs of concept for my own and other teams, so I find myself a bit challenged finding enough time for blogging and monitoring the forum at the same time:
+I am working on a few side projects and proofs of concept for my own and other teams, so I find myself challenged finding enough time for blogging and monitoring the forum at the same time:

 - [RvtParamDrop exports visible element properties](#2)
 - [RvtLock3r validates BIM element properties](#3)